Skip to content

 • Increased data sharing and common blacklists.

-• Expanding regulatory scope to cover gatekeeper industries like accountancy to legal.
+• Expanding scope to cover gatekeepers like accountancy to legal.

-• Tougher standards for banks, payment, crypto, and investment firms when applying for licenses (MICA, PI, EMI, etc).
+• Tougher standards for banks, payment, crypto, and investment firms when applying for licenses.

-Recent developments suggest the basis of regulation is changing.
-Compliance is no longer enough; liability for fraud can be transferred from the victim to the financial institution (UK Authorised Push Payments (APPs)).
+The basis of regulation is changing and compliance is no longer enough; liability for fraud can be transferred from the victim to the financial institution (UK Authorised Push Payments (APPs)).

 How do financial institutions fight financial crime?

-Approaches vary significantly but usually blend technical and GRC features to create a multi-layer approach.
+Approaches usually blend technical and GRC processes to create a multi-layer approach.
 The current toolkit of financial institutions includes:

-• AI-powered regulatory technology solutions such as document and user verification using scans and facial live matches.
+• AI-powered regulatory technology for document and user verification.

 • Cybersecurity to prevent phishing, penetration, etc.

-• Warning payment initiators if an outbound payment looks suspicious (AI analyses prior patterns).
+• Warning payment initiators if an outbound payment looks suspicious (ML analyses prior patterns).

-• Asking payment initiators for two-factor authentication (2FA).
+• Asking payment initiators for Verification of Payee (VoP) and two-factor authentication (2FA).

 • Transaction screening of in/outbound payments and velocity checks on card processing (ML analyses prior patterns).